US Immigration Information

 MONTHLY VISA BULLETIN

 Immigrant visas are numerically limited by category and by country of chargeability (which is, in most cases, one's country of birth).
-Click the button below to see the State Department Visa Bulletin showing backlogs in each immigrant visa preference category for the month of April 2024.
+Click the button below to see the State Department Visa Bulletin showing backlogs in each immigrant visa preference category for the month of September 2024.

 DEPORTATION HEARINGS